 \paragraph{Antiproton cross section and UHECR Monte-Carlo tuning}

 Among the cosmic rays, the antiprotons ($\bar p$) are the object of a specific attention.
-In the current understanding, $\bar p$ are almost of secondary origin, \ie\ created through high-energy scatterings between the interstellar matter and primary cosmic rays, which were mainly generated by acceleration in supernova remnants \cite{Grenier:2015egx,Blasi:2013rva,Strong:2007nh}.
-The cosmic antiprotons were measured by the AMS-02 experiment in the range of 1 GeV to 400 GeV with a typical accuracy of 5\% \cite{Aguilar:2016kjl}.
+In the current understanding, $\bar p$ are almost always of secondary origin, \ie\ created through high-energy scatterings between the interstellar matter and primary cosmic rays, which were mainly generated by acceleration in supernova remnants \cite{Grenier:2015egx,Blasi:2013rva,Strong:2007nh}.
+The cosmic $\bar p$ were measured by the AMS-02 experiment in the range of 1 GeV to 400 GeV with a typical accuracy of 5\% \cite{Aguilar:2016kjl}.
 On the theory side, the spectrum of secondary $\bar p$ can be predicted using diffusion equations with the $\bar p$ production cross section as input \cite{Moskalenko:1997gh,Vladimirov:2010aq,Orlando:2017tde}.
 The determination of the discrepancy between the above two can open a new window on the indirect detection of dark matter or unknown astrophysical mechanisms of CR acceleration.

 The accurate evaluation of the cosmic $\bar p$ spectrum requires a precise knowledge of their production cross section for several nuclear channels.
 The nuclear primary CRs are composed of $p$, $^4$He, $^{12}$C, $^{14}$N, $^{16}$O. Other nuclei need not to be considered due to their small contribution to $\bar p$ production.
-On the other hand, the interstellar matter, which acts as a fixed target in the cosmic $\bar p$ production, is composed of protons and $^4$He.
+Moreover, the interstellar matter, which acts as a fixed target for the cosmic $\bar p$ production, is composed of $p$ and $^4$He.
 Other nuclei acting as targets are negligible.
-The estimation of the contribution of $\bar p$ production cross sections for each nuclear channel to the $\bar p$ spectrum is roughly 50\% for $p+p \to \bar p + X$, 30-40\% for $p+^4$He$ \to \bar p + X$ (p, $^4$He can be either target or projectile), 5\% for $^4$He $+^4$He$ \to \bar p + X$, and 5\% for $p+A \to \bar p + X$ with $A=$ $^{12}$C, $^{14}$N, $^{16}$O \cite{Korsmeier:2018gcy}.
+The estimation of the contribution of $\bar p$-production cross sections for each nuclear channel to the $\bar p$ spectrum is roughly 50\% for $p+p \to \bar p + X$, 30-40\% for $p+^4$He$ \to \bar p + X$ ($p$, $^4$He can either be the target or the projectile), 5\% for $^4$He $+^4$He$ \to \bar p + X$, and 5\% for $p+A \to \bar p + X$ with $A=$ $^{12}$C, $^{14}$N, $^{16}$O \cite{Korsmeier:2018gcy}.
 The other channels contribute in all less than 5\%.